 How have you found tutoring online?
 Does it fit OK with the way you like to tutor?
-Do you enjoy it or are you finding it taxing?
+Do you enjoy it or do you find it taxing?

 How have you found the technology?
-What issues have you had and have you managed to find solutions?
+What issues have you had and have you managed to find resolution?